 Other common problems that sash window owners experience is rotting, warping and cracking window frames.
 This is something that tends to happen to wooden windows after time.
-As timber is a natural material, it tends to break down more easily and decay after years of weather damage and temperature changes.
+However, a sash window restoration will resolve these issues, and make your classic sash windows feel like brand-new designs.

 Is a sash window restoration the best option for my home?

 If you opt for a sash window restoration, this will usually require the sash window to be fully taken apart.
 The joints will be cleaner and the gaps will be filled in.
 The sash window restoration company will also prime, paint and finish the sashes.
-Depending on how damaged your windows are, new hardware may also be installed, including new chains or cords.
+Depending on how damaged your windows are, new hardware may also be installed during your sash window restoration, including new chains or cords.
 They may also rebalance the pulleys for ease of opening and closing, especially on sash windows that are stiffer.

 If you are looking for a simple fix, a sash window restoration is a great option.
 A sash window restoration will cost less than a full sash window replacement if your windows are already in good enough condition.
 Depending on the condition, a sash window restoration can offer a long term or short term solution to issues you might be experiencing.
 However, if you are looking to improve the performance of your property then a sash window replacement may be a good option.